mark-ruddy/tango_leaf_docs/usage.md

 ### Meta
 TangoLeaf currently has one meta command with more planned for development.

-To display a table with information on how a hero performs playing with or against other heroes in the recent meta.
+Matchups displays information on how a hero performs playing with or against other heroes in the recent meta.
 For example Phantom Assassin's matchup info - `/meta hero_matchups hero: pa`:

 ![PA Matchups](assets/pa_matchups.png)